 Budget backpacking and cheap travel can be difficult in Europe.
-Many travelers end up spending a lot more money then they need to—especially on day-to-day things—simply because they’re unaware of money saving strategies.
-I’ve complied a list of simple money saving tips to help stretch your travel euros.
+Many travelers end up spending a lot more money than they need to—especially on day-to-day things—simply because they’re unaware of money-saving strategies.
+I’ve compiled a list of simple money-saving tips to help stretch your travel euros.

 Lunch Specials: Europe is known for great food.
 Many European restaurants offer discounted lunch menus so you can taste the local cuisine without breaking the bank.
 Eat a large lunch and then take it easy at dinner.

 Grocery Stores: Buying food at the grocery store will save a lot of money.
 A picnic in the park can be really nice.

 - Alcohol: Buying alcohol at the grocery store and drinking at the hostel (or in the park/on the street) is always a fine option.
 Pre-partying at the hostel is a popular option if you still want to go party.

 - Snacks: Buy some fruit or other snacks at the grocery store and carry it with you during the day.

 Farmer’s Markets: Check out the local farmer’s markets.
 You can get some high quality food at a good price.

 Cook Your Own Meals: Cook in the hostel’s kitchen.
 Get a bunch of people together and make a big meal.
 This is a great way to make friends.

 Don’t Get Too Hungry: Find a place to eat before you’re really hungry.
 If you wait until you’re about to pass out from starvation, you’re very likely to eat at the first place you see—which is probably expensive.

 Do A Little Research: Go online and find cheap restaurants.